YuriOku/Homepage/content/research.en.md

 The Non-stochastic run also includes both kinetic and thermal feedback, but thermal feedback is not stochastic.
 Such a simple "thermal bomb" is known to be subjected to the "overcooling problem" due to the lack of the resolution to resolve the cooling mass.
 The SNII-kinetic and SNII-thermal runs are simulations with only kinetic and thermal feedback from Type II supernovae, and NoFB run is a simulation without feedback.
 In runs with kinetic feedback (Fidicial, Non-stochastic, and SNII-kinetic), the turbulence driven by kinetic feedback maintains their gas disks against gravitational collapse while the other galaxies become clumpy.

-This movie is available at [https://www.dropbox.com/sh/wqqcwswc653u3gn/AAA8ZiCVxoKd6PUiz0W_Shsxa?dl=0](https://www.dropbox.com/sh/wqqcwswc653u3gn/AAA8ZiCVxoKd6PUiz0W_Shsxa?dl=0)
 {{< youtube eJUKijc57AE>}}
+This movie can be downloaded [here](https://www.dropbox.com/scl/fi/t87s2j95znsdehxxtl94j/faceon.mp4?rlkey=rofltg97endy91raqglm8vi4b&dl=0)